Skip to content

 The structure group at Purdue is currently recognized as an outstanding international center for the study of viruses, enzymes and signaling proteins, membrane proteins, and nucleic acids by x-ray crystallography, electron microscopy, NMR spectroscopy, and computational biology.

-The Mitsubishi Center for Thermal-Hydraulics aims to provide the technical support to the Mitsubishi Heavy Industries, Ltd. (MHI)in aquiring necessary data, developing new or improved physical models, and performing numerical simulations for various thermal-hydraulic phenomena of importance to MHI.
+The Mitsubishi Center for Thermal-Hydraulics aims to provide the technical support to the Mitsubishi Heavy Industries, Ltd. (MHI)in acquiring necessary data, developing new or improved physical models, and performing numerical simulations for various thermal-hydraulic phenomena of importance to MHI.

 NNSA PRISM's mission is to accelerate substantially the development of MEMS technologies for civilian and defense applications as well as to significantly improve the understanding of long-term reliability of MEMS and survivability in harsh environments.